Clinkle/objective-c-style-guide/README.md

 ### CocoaPods and Open-Source

 A three-letter prefix (e.g. `CLK`) should be used for any code in the codebase that has the potential to be open-sourced.
-It's *not* necessary to use the prefix for standard application-specific classes.
+It’s *not* necessary to use the prefix for standard application-specific classes.
 Utilities classes or other code that could easily and cleanly be pulled out of the codebase and used independently on other projects should use the prefix.
-The rule of thumb is "Would we ever want to open-source this class in the future?"
+The rule of thumb is “Would we ever want to open-source this class in the future?”
 If so, then three-letter-prefix the class.
 If there are a number of related similar classes that themselves belong in a logical unit, break them out into their own local [CocoaPod](http://cocoapods.org/).

 ### Categories